-Czech Republic to improve our ability to service our European customers.
-Our manufacturing process includes final assembly, testing, and packaging to quality and customer specifications.
-Cost of sales revenue increased \$5.1 million for the three months ended March 31, 2019 from the three months ended March 31, 2018, or an increase of 13.9% over the comparable period.
-The increase in cost of sales revenue was primarily attributable to an increase in the number of systems sold, partially offset by reduced bill of material costs for our products associated with design changes, better sourcing and price discounts resulting from increased volumes.
-We expect cost of sales revenue as a percentage of sales revenue in future periods to fluctuate based on customer mix, product mix, and changes in sales prices and cost per unit.
+Cost of sales revenue increased \$5.1 million for the three months ended March 31, 2020 from the three months ended March 31, 2019, or an increase of 12.0% over the comparable period.
+The increase in cost of sales revenue was primarily attributable to labor and overhead expenses, product and sales channel mix, as well as higher cost per unit associated with the Inogen One G5 during the period.

-Cost of rental revenue decreased \$0.7 million for the three months ended March 31, 2019 from the three months ended March 31, 2018, or a decrease of 14.9% from the comparable period.
-The decrease in cost of rental revenue was primarily attributable to a decrease in rental asset depreciation expense.
-Cost of rental revenue included \$1.7 million of rental asset depreciation for the three months ended March 31, 2019 and \$2.2 million for the three months ended March 31, 2018.
+Cost of rental revenue decreased \$0.7 million for the three months ended March 31, 2020 from the three months ended March 31, 2019, or a decrease of 19.4% from the comparable period.
+The decrease in cost of rental revenue was primarily attributable to a 6.1% decrease in total patients on service and reduced rental asset depreciation expense and servicing costs.
+Cost of rental revenue included \$1.3 million of rental asset depreciation for the three months ended March 31, 2020 compared to \$1.7 million for the three months ended March 31, 2019.